mominYaseen/bloodLink/README.md

                 "availableUnits": 8
             },{},{}
         ]
+> [!NOTE]
-**note**: complete this method at the end because it needs websockets to have latest and realtime data from  the db.
+>  this method at the end because it needs websockets to have latest and realtime data from  the db.